On predictive inference for intractable models via approximate Bayesian computation: Predictive inference using ABC

 If $\tl{y}$ and $y$ are conditionally independent given $\theta$ (in particular, if the data is \iid{}) so that $\pdf(\tl{y} \cond y, \theta) = \pdf(\tl{y} \cond \theta)$, then parametric sufficiency implies predictive sufficiency (\ref{eq:predsuffweak}) because $\pdf(\tl{y} \cond y) = \int \pdf(\tl{y} \cond y,\theta)\pdf(\theta\cond y)\ud\theta = \int \pdf(\tl{y} \cond \theta)\pdf(\theta\cond \sss_y)\ud\theta = \pdf(\tl{y} \cond \sss_y)$.
 This result does not hold more generally as we see later in Example \ref{ex:markovmodel}.
 Classical, Bayes and predictive sufficiency are however all equivalent in a setting of infinitely exchangeable observations of \citet[Section 4.5]{Bernardo1994} but this situation is not particularly relevant for ABC applications.

-When the summary statistic $s$ satisfies the predictive sufficiency condition (\ref{eq:predsuffweak}), it is immediately seen that the \ABCP{} limiting predictive posterior approximation $\pdf(\tl{y}\cond\sss_y)$ of Proposition \ref{thm:abcp}, where we now use $\tl{y}$ in place of $\tl{z}$, coincides with the exact posterior predictive $\pdf(\tl{y}\cond y)$.
+When the summary statistic $s$ satisfies the predictive sufficiency condition (\ref{eq:predsuffweak}), it is immediately seen that the \ABCP{} limiting predictive posterior approximation $\pdf(\tl{y}\cond\sss_y)$ of Proposition \ref{thm:abcp} coincides with the exact posterior predictive $\pdf(\tl{y}\cond y)$.
 The choice $\sss(y)=y$ would trivially satisfy this condition but the summary statistic should be low-dimensional for computational reasons as in standard ABC inference.
 We conclude that the summary statistic should ideally be minimal predictive sufficient in the sense of (\ref{eq:predsuffweak}) to estimate $\tl{y}$ by using \ABCP{}.

 Another, perhaps less known, form of predictive sufficiency exists \citep{Skibinsky1967,Lauritzen1974,Bjornstad1996}.
 This \emph{stronger form of predictive sufficiency} requires the following two conditions: